boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/doughnut-chart.md

 #### Color Mapping Type

-Using the Color Mapping type, you can apply the colors to the series either based on data or index.
+Using the Color Mapping type, you can apply colors to the series either based on data or index.

 ![Color Mapping Type option](/static/assets/visualizing-data/visualization-widgets/images/doughnut-chart/column-chart-formatting-color-mapping-type-options.png)